ocamllabs/opam-tools/doc/header.md

-# opam-tools - initialise a development environment for an opam project
+# opam-tools - initialise development environment for an OCaml project